Everest Base Camp Trek in February: Guide, Tips & Itinerary

 Want more information?
 Send us your query, and our experts will get back to you within 24 hrs.

-HIghlights of Everest Base Camp Trek in February
+Top Highlights of EBC Trek in February

 The best part about trekking in Nepal in February has to be the isolated trails on your trek.
 The trails will be packed with trekkers during full-season.
 And not to forget; the tea houses sometimes run out of accommodation during these peak hours.

+February is the off-season for trekking in Nepal, which means you can enjoy quieter trails and more open teahouses.
 If you want to steer away from the crowd, then February is probably the best time to be trekking in Nepal.

 • At the Base Camp of the world’s tallest mountain Mt.
 Everest